 api-gw/consul-api-gateway.yaml configuration file.
 This file contains the configuration for the API Gateway pod, the listener, and TLS attributes.

-apiVersion: gateway.networking.k8s.io/v1alpha2 # The Gateway is the main infrastructure resource that links API gateway components. kind: Gateway metadata: name: api-gateway namespace: consul spec: gatewayClassName: consul-api-gateway # Configures the listener that is bound to the gateway's address. listeners: # Defines the listener protocol (HTTP, HTTPS, or TCP) - protocol: HTTP port: 8080 name: http allowedRoutes: namespaces: from: Same
+apiVersion: gateway.networking.k8s.io/v1beta1 # The Gateway is the main infrastructure resource that links API gateway components. kind: Gateway metadata: name: api-gateway namespace: consul spec: gatewayClassName: consul # Configures the listener that is bound to the gateway's address. listeners: # Defines the listener protocol (HTTP, HTTPS, or TCP) - protocol: HTTP port: 8080 name: http allowedRoutes: namespaces: from: Same

 api-gw/routes.yaml configuration file.
 This file contains the configuration for HTTP routing including the network traffic rules and the backend service that will receive the ingress traffic.

-Next, deploy the API Gateway, wait for the API Gateway to completely deploy, and deploy the routes.
+Next, deploy the API Gateway, wait for the API Gateway to completely deploy, deploy the routes and apply the intentions for the API Gateway.

 Verify you have created all the pods in your